 Reasonable Accommodations: If you are a student with a disability or believe you might have a disability that requires accommodation, please contact the Office for Disability Services (ODS) at (617) 353-3658 or access@bu.edu to coordinate any reasonable accommodation requests.
 ODS is located at 25 Buick Street on the 3rd floor.
+If you have an accommodation, please report it to me in the first two weeks of the semester.

-Tentative List of Topics:
+List of Topics: